Pearson-Higher-Ed/o-xhr/README.md

 ## Description

-This component provides a lightweight, cross-browser abstraction for making XHR requests
+This component provides a lightweight, cross-browser abstraction for making XHR requests.

 ### Example